paolobindi/consorcio-aguas-kafka-streams/README.md

-# Prototype for the Bizcaya Water Consortium's
+# Prototype for the Bizcaya Water Consortium

 Architecture